Sicilian Expedition: Demosthenes' arrival

 Demosthenes and Eurymedon then arrived with 73 ships and 5,000 hoplites.
 On their arrival, 80 Syracusan ships attacked 75 of the Athenian ships in their harbour.
 This battle went on for two days with no result, until the Syracusans pretended to back away and attacked the Athenians while they were eating.
 However, only seven Athenian ships were sunk.

 Demosthenes landed his forces and attacked the Syracusan counter-wall on Epipolae in a risky night engagement (against the advice of Nicias).
 He succeeded in breaching the wall, routing or killing some of the first Syracusan defenders but was defeated by a force of Boeotians in the Spartan contingent.
 Many Athenians fell off the cliff to their deaths, and some of the rest were killed as they fled down the slope.
 Plutarch claims the casualties from this action numbered 2,000.

 Demosthenes' arrival provided little relief to the other Athenians.
 Their camp was located near a marsh and many of them had fallen ill, including Nicias.
 Seeing this, Demosthenes thought they should all return to Athens to defend Attica against the Spartan invasion that had taken Decelea.
-Nicias, who had opposed the expedition at first, now did not want to show any weakness either to the Syracusans and Spartans, or to the Athenians at home who he thought would have him executed, stating he'd rather die by the hands of the enemy than by those of his countrymen.
+Nicias, who had opposed the expedition at first, now did not want to show any weakness either to the Syracusans and Spartans, or to the Athenians at home who he thought would have him executed, stating he would rather die by the hands of the enemy than by those of his countrymen.
 He hoped the Syracusans would soon run out of money, and he had also been informed that there were pro-Athenian factions in Syracuse who were ready to turn the city over to him.
 Demosthenes and Eurymedon reluctantly agreed that Nicias might be right, but when reinforcements from the Peloponnese arrived, Nicias agreed that they should leave.